Extensions of Daubechies' theorem: Reinhardt domains, Hagedorn wavepackets and mixed-state localization operators: Preliminaries

 \subsection{Special functions}

 We will make frequent use of three classes of special functions, which we will introduce below.

 The Hermite functions, defined by play an important role in time-frequency analysis and many related areas of mathematics.
-They are eigenfunctions of the harmonic oscillator, and are known to satisfy the following three-term recurrence relations \cite[Section 1.7]{Folland}: The Hermite functions also form an orthonormal basis of \(L^2(\R)\).
+They are eigenfunctions of the harmonic oscillator, they form an orthonormal basis of \(L^2(\R)\), and they are known to satisfy a three-term recurrence relation.
 By the three-term recurrence, as well as the properties of the Gaussian function \(\phi_0(t)=2^{1/4}e^{-\pi t^2}\), it is clear that we also have the formula where \(h_n\) is a polynomial of degree \(n\), called the \(n\)-th Hermite polynomial.

 In higher dimensions we will also consider the product Hermite functions, defined by Most properties of the Hermite functions carry over to higher dimensions.

 Another class of special functions we need is the generalized Laguerre polynomials.
 For \(k\in\N_0\), \(\alpha,t>0\) we define The Laguerre polynomials satisfy the recurrence relation where \(L_0^\alpha(t)=1\) and \(L_1^\alpha(t)=1+\alpha-t\).
 For any fixed \(\alpha\), the Laguerre polynomials are orthonormal on the weighted \(L^2\)-space \(L^2(\R_+,t^\alpha e^{-t} \; dt)\).